Chukobyte/Chukobyte/README.md

 #### Hi, I'm Michael Smith, AKA Chukobyte

-I'm a professional game developer that works on too many personal projects at once 🤔!
+I'm a game developer that works on too many personal projects at once 🤔!
 I enjoy developing games, game engines, and participating in game jams.

 ##### What I'm Working On Currently